Skip to content ↓

 Second milestone: children will be able to notice and talk about materials using specific language such as wet/dry or textures such as rough/soft.
 Children will be able to notice and talk about the features of minibeasts e.g. wings, legs, shell.

-Adults will teach skills and knowledge in the context of practical activities, e.g. learning about the characteristics of liquids and solids by involving children in melting chocolate or making porridge, bread, or ice.
+Adults will teach skills and knowledge in the context of practical activities, e.g. learning about the characteristics of liquids and solids by involving children in melting or making porridge, bread, or ice.
 Adults will support children in developing their knowledge of living things in the environment by close observation and opportunities for lots of discussion using all our senses.

 Component Extend vocabulary to be able to describe and compare living things/ materials